DueckLab/DueckLab.github.io/tools.md

 <details open>
   <summary><b>Blue Sky statistical software resources:</b></summary>

     Blue Sky is free point-and-click statistical software that operates on top of the R platform.
-R is a great platform to learn, but has a steep learning curve, so Blue Sky is a great way to tip toe into the R world of statistical computing!
+R is a great platform to learn, but has a steep learning curve, so Blue Sky is a great way to tip toe into the R world of statistical computing!<br><br>

     Blue Sky homepage: <a href="https://www.blueskystatistics.com/">https://www.blueskystatistics.com/</a><br><br>